The 1st Embodied4Arts Workshop @ RSS 2026

 Contributed lightning talks

-Panel discussion and audience Q&A
+Panel discussion and audience Q&A with invited speakers

 Closing and community next steps